 How New Year’s Day was celebrated in 1875 Sarawak

-In many countries, New Year’s Day celebrations usually start as early as the night before with food and drinks and, of course, a fireworks display.
+In many countries, New Year’s Day celebrations usually start the night before with food and drinks and, of course, a fireworks display.

 Did you know that Sarawakians have been celebrating New Year’s Day since more than 145 years ago?